mocquin/physipy/README.md

 ## Alternative packages

-There are plenty of python package that handle physical quantities computation.
+There are plenty of python packages that handle physical quantities computation.
 Some of them are full packages while some are just plain python module.
 Here is a list of those I could find (approximately sorted by guessed-popularity) :

  - [astropy](http://www.astropy.org/astropy-tutorials/Quantities.html)
  - [sympy](https://docs.sympy.org/latest/modules/physics/units/philosophy.html)